Maintaining Health and Wellness After the Elections [Proverbs]

 D. GOD’S BLESSING OF PROSPERITY

 Effectual doers are blessed with prosperity.
-The proverb that follows visually depicts this state of success by the growth of a tree, which naturally expands and gets larger, bearing more fruit.
+The proverb that follows depicts visually this state of success by the growth of a tree, which naturally expands and gets larger, bearing more fruit.
 Prosperity and increase should be understood not just in a material sense, but also in the sense of growing God’s kingdom, as per the second portion in the context of the first:

 The fruit of the righteous is a tree of life, and he who is wise wins souls (Proverbs 11:30).